After the withdrawal of the Roman Legions in AD410, Buckingham, with its strategic position on the River Great Ouse became a true frontier town.

 The hoard is a vital component of Buckingham's Dark Age past and will be the showcase of the 'Silver and Slaughter' exhibition.

 Come and see this unique discovery and learn about Buckingham's Saxon 'monier' - The man who hand made a number of these precious coins in the Royal Buckingham Mint.

 Flora Thompson, the writer of the semi-autobiographical trilogy, 'Lark Rise to Candleford' is commemorated in the Buckingham Old Gaol.

 An evocative tale of life as a child growing up in the Buckinghamshire and Oxfordshire countryside in the late nineteenth century, 'Lark Rise to Candleford' is but one work of this celebrated author and poet.

 The exhibition, which the Museum Development Service called, 'of national importance', was formally opened in 2007 to coincide with the sixtieth anniversary of her death.
-The only permanent, viewable exhibition of Flora Thompson memorabilia in the world, comprises photographs, pamphlets, early and first edition books, letters written by Flora, together with a number of personal items.
+This is the only permanent, viewable exhibition of Flora Thompson memorabilia in the world, and comprises photographs, pamphlets, early and first edition books, letters written by Flora, and a number of personal items.